Spark Mock Interview for Data Engineers

 Shuffles are the most expensive operation in Spark.
 A shuffle moves data across the network between executors, writes intermediate results to disk, and can easily double or triple your job's runtime.
 Every senior-level Spark interview includes at least one question about reducing or eliminating shuffles.

-A common setup: you're shown a PySpark job that joins a 500GB fact table with a 2GB dimension table.
+A common setup: you are shown a PySpark job that joins a 500GB fact table with a 2GB dimension table.
 The job runs for 3 hours.
 Why?
 Because Spark defaults to a sort-merge join, which shuffles both tables by the join key.
 The fix: broadcast the 2GB dimension table.
 With a broadcast join, Spark sends the small table to every executor, eliminating the shuffle entirely.
 Runtime drops to 20 minutes.

 But interviewers go deeper.
-What if the "small" table is 10GB?
+What if the 'small' table is 10GB?
 Spark's default broadcast threshold is 10MB (spark.sql.autoBroadcastJoinThreshold).
 You can increase it, but broadcasting 10GB to 200 executors means 2TB of network transfer.
 The right answer depends on cluster memory, network bandwidth, and whether the join is a one-time operation or runs hourly.

 Data skew makes shuffles worse.
 If 30% of your data has the same join key (think: null values or a dominant user_id), one executor handles 30% of the work while others sit idle.
 The fix: salting.
 You add a random suffix to the skewed key, perform the join on the salted key, then aggregate the results.
 DataDriven's questions walk you through salting step by step, with real data that has intentional skew.